Choose from 5 options:

 - genetic toxicity

-sections in the Human Health Hazard Band C web guidance and the adverse effects mediated by an endocrine mode of action section in the Environment Hazard Band D web guidance.
-To do this, identify the component chemicals, then search the tables of specified chemicals for the CAS number and chemical name of the component chemicals.
+To do this, identify the component chemicals and their CAS numbers and chemical names.
+Then search the tables of specified chemicals for the CAS number and chemical name of the component chemicals.

 If your chemical: